 Thanks for doing this interview!
 We’re super excited in the Out Adventures’ office to finally check the seventh continent off our bucket list.
 First, what role do you play at Quark?

-Operations manager – I’m responsible for all our permits, purchasing and shipping of equipment etc. I also oversee our sustainability programming and initiatives, both on our fleet and in head office.
+Operations manager – I’m responsible for all our permits, purchasing and shipping of equipment etc. I also oversee our sustainability programming and initiatives, both on our fleet and in the head office.

 What are the specific environmental concerns surrounding Antarctica?